MrKWatkins/ZXSpectrumNextTests/Tests/base/Z80N/ReadMe.txt

 NextRegs 6 and 7 are required for turbo enabling+speed setting) (you may also want to apply your own emulator "run as fast as possible" setting maybe).

-Press "3" to select levels of "fullness" of tests (WIP - at this moment all tests are only "full" - to be removed or finished).
+Press "3" to select levels of "fullness" of tests, partial tests take about 12s to finish, full tests take about ~5 minutes (at 14MHz).

 To run particular test, hit the highlighted letter, or use "5" to run all tests.

 At the end of line there will be status of finished tests, "ERR" marks some error happened during test, "OK" means the instruction passed the test.
-(WIP - if levels will be added, then "OK1" and "OK2" mean that test did pass, but there are 1 or 2 more levels of "fuller" tests available).
+"OK1" means the test passed successfully, but there may exist one more (thorough) level of test.

 For tests with "ERR" result, by hitting the highlighted key, you can see "error log" from particular test.
 Tests usually abort upon finding first problem, so log will